 Issue Tracker displays the component search tool wherever you can specify a component in the user interface.
 When you enter keywords associated with the component path or description, the tool automatically initiates a component search and displays ranked search results in a drop-down list.
 The ranking is determined using a combination of text-match scoring and popularity.

-To isolate a specific component within the displayed hierarchy and view its childen, click the Show Child Components button on the left side of the desired entry.
-(Note that this button is not available when using search bar or search editor.)
+To isolate a specific component within the displayed hierarchy and view its children, click the Show Child Components button on the left side of the desired entry.
+(Note that this button is not available when using the search bar.)
 When you click the button the component tree browser replaces the ranked search results.

 You can click the back button to return to the ranked search results.